-Soft pastel techniques to encourage beginners and challenge experienced artists
+Online Soft pastel workshops to encourage beginners and challenge experienced artists

-My regular Soft Pastel Workshop’s in Wimborne usually run on Thursday.
-They are held in a lovely Parish Hall, opposite The Old Inn in Holt.
+In normal times, I regularly run soft pastel workshops in Wimborne on Thursdays.
+We meet in a lovely Parish Hall, opposite The Old Inn in Holt.
 These face-to-face workshops are currently suspended because of Covid-19, but I hope to start them again early in 2021.
 Please ring or email or click here to be added to the mailing list.

 How to create Seascapes Soft Pastel Workshop – A great introduction for beginners – Number 1

 I knew this gorgeous view would be perfect for a beginner to gain confidence.
-If it’s your first time or you are just returning to art after a break, this Soft Pastel Workshop a great place to start.
+If it’s your first time or you are just returning to art after a break, this soft pastel workshop is a great place to start.
 A sunny view with a fluffy crashing wave is very forgiving for a beginner.
 It gets you using the media without having to worry too much about accuracy and drawing skills which will always come with time and practice.
-A seascape is very forgiving, every one is different, my progressive series builds confidence and also your skills.

 Seascapes Online Workshop – Number 2

-I wanted this to be perfect introduction to using a liquid with pastels to paint.
-You’ll learn some fantastic techniques to paint with pastels.
+I designed this as the perfect introduction to using a liquid with pastels to paint.
+You’ll learn some fantastic techniques.
 Learning how to create a sparking wave is so satisfying and this is a great confidence builder.
 The skills learnt on this workshop will help with other subjects that need added sparkles like distant trees and sparkling rivers.
 If you are wondering what you need for an online workshop, read this.

 Seascapes Online Workshop – Number 3

-Composition is something that we intuitively understand, a successful painting often has a pathway into it.
+Composition is something that we intuitively understand.
+A successful painting often has a pathway into it.
 The foreground interest of footprints draws the eye into the painting.
 In this workshop we will explore mark making and building layers on the sanded papers.
 This soft pastel painting demonstrates how effective building layers in pastels can be for creating depth of colour.
 The workshop will help you gain an understanding of building up contrast in your sea and sand.
-Those skills are the same used for building depth in animal fur or a luscious landscape.
+The skills covered are the same used for building depth in animal fur or a luscious landscape.

 Seascape Online workshop – Number 4

-The distant views and tufted sand dunes are a great example of effective foreground interest.
-The low light creates a gorgeous shadow to emphasis the Marram Grasses against the sands.
-The skills you’ll learn in this workshop will become the techniques you master to create cats whiskers and animal fur as you develop accuracy.
-Looking for foreground interest in your own photos will help you improve your own reference photos.
+The distant views and tufted sand dunes in this image are a great example of effective foreground interest.
+The low light creates a gorgeous shadow to emphasise the marram grasses against the sands.
+The skills you’ll learn in this workshop will become the techniques you master to create cats’ whiskers and animal fur as you develop accuracy.
+Looking for foreground interest in your own photos will help you improve your own reference images.

 Seascape Online Workshop – Number 5

-Learning how to create fluffy clouds is important in all landscapes.
-The distant views of Bournemouth are sparkling lights in thebackground and those fluffy clouds create a sense of perspective, leading our eye into the view.
+Learning how to create fluffy clouds is important in all landscape paintings.
+The distant views of Bournemouth are sparkling lights in the background and the fluffy clouds create a sense of perspective, leading our eye into the view.
 This workshop shows you how to create clouds as 3D shapes.
-They must have form and weight created by the clever use of colour which is covered in the workshop.
+They must have form and weight, created by the clever use of colour which is covered in the workshop.

 Seascape Online workshop – number 6

-Not all seascapes have crashing waves, we need to look at wet sand and the reflections it creates.
-The colours and contrasts that are used to build up the foreground are satisfying areas of interest which lead your eye into the composition.
+Not all seascapes have crashing waves.
+We also need to look at wet sand and the reflections it creates.
+The colours and contrasts that we are using to build up the foreground are satisfying areas of interest which lead your eye into the composition.
 It is important to look for areas of interest in your artwork and to keep adding them, even when you think you’re finished.
-We often take a break, to come back to it with fresh eyes.
+You should often take a break, to come back to your work with fresh eyes.
 It’s not always practical, but turning the artwork upside down can help you notice new details or areas that need adjustment.

 Seascape online workshop – number 7